outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

    $ xfreerdp +clipboard /w:1024 /h:576 /v:127.0.0.1:5001
    ```

-    1. The server IP is the IP address of *host*, NOT IP of *guest*.
+    1. The server IP is *vrdeaddress*, NOT IP of *guest*.
 Since I connect to VM locally, so it *127.0.0.1*. *xfreerdp* can add many other parameters, like window size, audio, video etc.
     2. 'Ctrl + Alt + Enter' to toggle full screen.
     3. You might found there are two mouse pointers, one for *host* while another for *guest*.
 Also the screen resolution is not correctly set.
 To solve issues like this, to install *VBoxGuestAdditions*.
 Open file explorer, installer is located in partition *(D:) VirtualBox Guest Additions*, *VBoxWindowsAdditions.exe*.
 Before issues got solved, you can use keyboard shortcuts and TAB, ENTER etc keys.
     4. Remember to install the guest addtions and mount shared folder.
 During *VBoxGuestAddtions* installation, there is a option *Direct3D* which should NOT be enabled.